-Computer Vision, Natural Language Processing, and Voice Recognition are among the most important core machine learning-based technologies that have seen significant breakthroughs in application worldwide and this is the case in China as well.
-Facial recognition makes up 35% of all Al applications in China14 and it is in this area that some of China's most well-known, and globally controversial, Al unicorns, such as Sensetime 商湯科技1516, Megvi Face++17, and Yitu 依图, 1819 have emerged.
+Computer Vision.
+Language Natural Processing, and Voice Recognition among the most important core machine learning-based technologies that have seen significant breakthroughs in application worldwide and this is the case in China as well.
+Facial recognition makes up 35% of all AI applications in China and it is in this area that some of China's most well-known, and globally controversial, Al unicorns, such as Sensetime 商湯科技, Megvi Face++, and Yitu 依图, have emerged.
 Natural Language Processing (NLP) and Voice Recognition make up 31% and 258% of Al applications in China.
 Provinciallevel and city-level government bodies are also important clients as they too seek to digitise or risk being outshone by a neighbouring district or province in areas ranging from better urban management to improving the quality and access of government services.
 The most controversial area is, of course, the use of these technologies to bolster security, which is resulting in heightened state surveillance.
-Examples include Yitu's technology being added to CCTV cameras across Shanghai to
+Examples include Yitu's technology being added to CCTV cameras across Shanghai to aid law enforcement; Sensetime, which is now moving towards working more closely with the security apparatus in Xinjiang; and experiments with the use of big data collection and algorithmic policing that may take place within the arches of the Social Credit System, which is seeking to improve people's accountability in the face of the law.
+This reflects the dual-use edge of these technologies and China is at the forefront of applying AI in its law enforcement apparatus, unobstructed by significant legal obstacles or strong privacy protection concerns at the moment.